cjdelisle/cjdns/doc/configure.md

     - `connectTo`: The connectTo for the ETHInterface functions almost exactly like it does for the the UDPInterface, except instead of an IP address and a port at the beginning, it is a MAC address.
     - `beacon`: This controls peer auto-discovery.
 Set to 0 to disable auto-peering, 1 to use broadcast auto-peering passwords contained in "beacon" messages from other nodes, and 2 to both broadcast and accept beacons.
     - In earlier versions of cjdns, it was necessary to uncomment the ETHInterface if you want to use it, however, now it is uncommented by default.

-- `UDPBcastInterface`:
-    - `bindAddress`: This tells cjdns which ipv4 address the UDPBcastInterface should bind to.
-This may be different depending on your setup.
-If you have already enable iptables rules please remember open the udp port for udp broadcast send/receive.
-    - `bindDevices`: This tells cjdns which device the UDPBcastInterface should bind to.
-This may be different depending on your setup.
-    - `beacon`: This controls peer auto-discovery.
-Set to 0 to disable auto-peering, 1 to use broadcast auto-peering passwords contained in "beacon" messages from other nodes, and 2 to both broadcast and accept beacons.

 Router
 ------